a2edap/dap-py/a2e/plot/README.md

 # a2e.plot Package

 This package contains the plot module.
-The package requires both matplotlib and numpy as dependencies apart from the standard python core library.
+The package requires matplotlib, numpy, and xarray as dependencies, in addition to the standard Python core libraries.

 ## plot Module

 This module is useful for plotting different variables against each other using matplotlib in just one line of code.
-This is designed for users who just want to see their data and run simple analysies.
+It is designed for users who want a quick way to visualize their NetCDF data and run simple analyses.

+The module supports NetCDF-4 files (including compression and groups) using the xarray interface.

 ## Setup